Due Wednesday Feb 19 Due Monday Feb 24, 11pm

 In the first part of this lab you’ll assemble the proximity sensors on your robot: two forward-facing bump switches and two side-facing infrared distance sensors.

-We have also already added the PandaBoard processor and configured it to run Ubuntu 12.04.
-The low-level processor (LLP, the Orangutan SVP board, or just the “org”) will now communicate with the pandaboard (the HLP, or just the “panda”) over a short on-board USB cable, which will take the place of the long USB cables we have previously used to connect to a control computer or laptop.
-You will now communicate with the HLP either via a USB-to-serial cable or over the network (either 802.11b wifi or Ethernet).
+You will also add the PandaBoard processor which runs Ubuntu 12.04.
+The low-level processor (LLP, the Orangutan SVP board, or just the “org”) will now communicate with the pandaboard (the HLP, or just the “panda”) over a short USB cable on the robot.
+The pandaboard will take the place of the laptop or other external computer you have been using to communicate with the org.
+You will now connect to the HLP either via a USB-to-serial cable or over the network (wifi or Ethernet).

-The HLP should boot once it receives power and as long as the SD card, which acts like its disk drive, is inserted (please don’t remove it after it is first installed except as directed).
+The HLP should boot once it receives power and as long as the SD card, which acts like its disk drive, is inserted (please don’t ever remove it after it is first installed).
 You should see the two LEDs near the SD card flash; you will likely become familiar with the pattern.